-256. Administration of the GMO is proposed to take place either at clinical trial sites, which are medical facilities, or at the homes of trial participants.
+265. Administration of the GMO is proposed to take place either at clinical trial sites, which are medical facilities, or at the homes of trial participants.
 GMO doses for home administration would be dispensed to trial participants during clinical trial site visits.
-To maintain this context, and to facilitate compliance with other licence conditions, the draft licence does not permit GMO doses to be dispensed to trial participants by means other than clinical trial site visits.
+To maintain this context, and to facilitate compliance with other licence conditions, the licence does not permit GMO doses to be dispensed to trial participants by means other than clinical trial site visits.

-257. The applicant proposed to import the GMO in accordance with IATA shipping classification UN3245 (GMOs that are not classified as category A or B infectious substances), which is a standard protocol for handling and minimising exposure to a GMO.
-The draft licence includes this requirement for import or export.
+266. The applicant proposed to import the GMO in accordance with IATA shipping classification UN3245 (GMOs that are not classified as category A or B infectious substances), which is a standard protocol for handling and minimising exposure to a GMO.
+The licence includes this requirement for import or export.

-258. The application did not discuss transport of the GMO between clinical trial sites, or between storage facilities and clinical trial sites.
+267. The application did not discuss transport of the GMO between clinical trial sites, or between storage facilities and clinical trial sites.
 However, transport of these types may be necessary during the trial.
-Draft licence conditions require that these types of transport comply with minimum requirements for packaging and labelling the GMO from the Regulator's Guidelines for Transport, Storage and Disposal of GMOs for risk group 1 organisms.
-The term 'storage facilities', as defined in the draft licence, does not include the homes of trial participants.
+Licence conditions require that these types of transport comply with minimum requirements for packaging and labelling the GMO from the Regulator's Guidelines for Transport, Storage and Disposal of GMOs for risk group 1 organisms.
+The term 'storage facilities', as defined in the licence, does not include the homes of trial participants.

-259. The applicant proposed that GMO doses would be stored at clinical trial sites in accordance with the Regulator's Guidelines for Transport, Storage and Disposal of GMOs for risk group 1 organisms.
-The draft licence requires that GMO doses stored at clinical trial sites or storage facilities must be stored in accordance with minimum requirements for packaging and labelling the GMO from the Guidelines.
+268. The applicant proposed that GMO doses would be stored at clinical trial sites in accordance with the Regulator's Guidelines for Transport, Storage and Disposal of GMOs for risk group 1 organisms.
+The licence requires that GMO doses stored at clinical trial sites or storage facilities must be stored in accordance with minimum requirements for packaging and labelling the GMO from the Guidelines.

-260. The applicant proposed that, at the clinical trial sites, unused GMO or waste containing GMO would be disposed of via the clinical waste stream.
-This is an acceptable means of disposing of the GMO and is included in the draft licence.
-The draft licence also permits on-site decontamination of the GMO.
+269. The applicant proposed that, at the clinical trial sites, unused GMO or waste containing GMO would be disposed of via the clinical waste stream.
+This is an acceptable means of disposing of the GMO and is included in the licence.
+The licence also permits on-site decontamination of the GMO.

-261. The applicant proposed to comply with standard measures to clean up any spill of GMOs at a clinical trial site, including using personal protective equipment and a chemical disinfectant.
-These measures are included in the draft licence.
+270. The applicant proposed to comply with standard measures to clean up any spill of GMOs at a clinical trial site, including using personal protective equipment and a chemical disinfectant.
+These measures are included in the licence.

-262. The applicant proposed that GMO doses would be dispensed to trial participants in a form that is double packaged and ready for administration29.
-The outer cartons would be labelled "Keep out of the reach of children".
+271. The applicant proposed that GMO doses would be dispensed to trial participants in a form that is double packaged and ready for administration27.
+Both containers would be labelled "Keep out of the reach of children".
 This type of packaging was an important reason why Risk Scenario 1 was found to pose negligible risk.
-Therefore, the draft licence requires this type of packaging.
-The outer cartons must also be labelled to indicate that they contain a GMO, which is a standard requirement for packaging when transporting or storing a GMO.
+Therefore, the licence requires this type of packaging.
+The containers must also be labelled to indicate that they contain a GMO, which is a standard requirement for packaging when transporting or storing a GMO.